uzairmansoor/dataFeed-MSK-cdk/README.md

 3. In the final iteration, we will deploy the cross-account resources, which include the VPC, Security Groups, IAM Roles, and MSK Cluster VPC Connection.

-Make sure you are in the directory where the app2.py file is located.: *dataFeedMsk\*
+Make sure you are in the directory where the app2.py file is located.: **dataFeedMsk/**

 *cdk deploy --all --app "python app2.py" --profile {your_profile_name}*